Allura Red AC: Studies on safety

+In contrast, the US GRAS policy does not include color additives and must be dealt with separately.
 The US FDA did not make changes following the publication of the Southampton study.
 Following a citizen petition filed by the Center for Science in the Public Interest in 2008, requesting the FDA ban several food additives, the FDA commenced a review of the available evidence but found no evidence to justify changes.

 Allura Red AC has previously been banned in Denmark, Belgium, France, Germany, Austria, Switzerland, and Sweden.
 This changed in 2008, when the EU adopted a common framework for authorizing food additives, under which Allura Red AC is not currently banned.
 In Norway and Iceland, it was banned between 1978 and 2001, a period in which azo dyes were only legally used in alcoholic beverages and some fish products.

+In September 2024, California banned the inclusion of Allura Red AC, along with five other artificial dyes, in food served in the state's public schools.

-In April 2025, the US FDA officially announced its plan to phase out Allura Red AC along with other petrolium-based dyes by the end of the year as part of the administration and Health and Human Services Secretary Robert F. Kennedy Jr.'s Make America Healthy Again initiative.
+In April 2025, the US FDA announced a plan to encourage companies to voluntarily phase out Allura Red AC along with other petroleum-based dyes by the end of the year as part of Robert F. Kennedy Jr.'s Make America Healthy Again initiative.
+The FDA has compiled a spreadsheet of companies who have pledged to remove petroleum based dyes from their products.